See Nexxite website design and consulting services.

 HISTORY

 CLNA began operations in 1989, leasing a 17-mile line from the current Norfolk Southern Railway.
 This route serves the stations of Pinetown, Acre, Terra Ceia, Bishops Crossing, Pantego, and Belhaven in eastern North Carolina.
 In 2007, CLNA became much larger.
 It leased a 142-mile part of the original Norfolk Southern mail line from near Plymouth, NC to Raleigh.
 It intersects with the CLNA Belhaven Branch at Pinetown.
 Major stations along this route include Plymouth, Pinetown, Washington, Chocowinity, Greenville, Farmville, Walstonburg, Stantonsburg, Wilson, Sims, Bailey, Middlesex, Zebulon, Wendell, Knightdale, and Raleigh.
 Interchange is made at the Norfolk Southern Chocowinity Yard, as well as at the NS Glenwood Yard in Raleigh.
 Connections with CSXT are available at Greenville and Wilson.
+In 2010, CLNA began serving the Port of Morehead City on a 1-mile spur between Morehead City and Radio Island.
+Connections with Norfolk Southern are made at Morehead City.

 The line between Belhaven and Bishops Crossing was built in 1887 by Roper Lumber as part of the Albemarle & Pantego Railroad’s line to Mackeys, NC, where a ferry operation provided connections to Norfolk, VA.
 In 1891, the A&P became part of the original Norfolk & Southern, which at that time operated a through route from Norfolk to Belhaven.
 In 1889, the Washington & Plymouth Railroad was built between those two cities as a 3-foot gauge line by Roanoke lumber.
 The W&P was converted to standard gauge and merged into Norfolk & Southern in 1904.
 A connection was built between Mackeys and Plymouth to connect the A&P and W&P lines.
 The line from Pinetown to Bishops Crossing was built by Norfolk Southern as a “shortcut” to Belhaven in 1907.